mwat56/Nele/README.md

 Let's start with the command line:

 	$ ./nele -h

-    Usage: ./nele [OPTIONS]
+	Usage: bin/nele-linux-amd64 [OPTIONS]

 	-blogname string
-        Name of this Blog (shown on every page) (default "Meine Güte, was für'n Blah!")
+		Name of this Blog (shown on every page)
+		(default "Meine Güte, was für'n Blah!")
 	-certKey string
 		<fileName> the name of the TLS certificate's private key
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/certs/server.key")
 	-certPem string
 		<fileName> the name of the TLS certificate PEM
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/certs/server.pem")
 	-datadir string
 		<dirName> the directory with CSS, IMG, JS, POSTINGS, STATIC, VIEWS sub-directories
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/Nele")
 	-gzip
 		(optional) use gzip compression for server responses (default true) -hashfile string
 		<fileName> (optional) the name of a file storing #hashtags and @mentions
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/hashfile.db")
 	-ini string
-        <fileName> the path/filename of the INI file
+		<fileName> the path/filename of the INI file to use
-        (default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/blog.ini")
+		(default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/nele.ini")
 	-lang string
 		(optional) the default language to use  (default "de") -listen string
 		the host's IP to listen at  (default "127.0.0.1") -log string
-        (optional) name of the logfile to write to (default "/dev/stdout")
+		(optional) name of the logfile to write to
+		(default "/dev/stdout")
+	-logStack
+		<boolean> Log a stack trace for recovered runtime errors  (default true)
 	-maxfilesize string
 		max. accepted size of uploaded files (default "10MB") -pa
 		(optional) posting add: write a posting from the commandline -pf string
 		<fileName> (optional) post file: name of a file to add as new posting
 	-port int
 		<portNumber> the IP port to listen to  (default 8181)
 	-realm string
 		(optional) <hostName> name of host/domain to secure by BasicAuth (default "This Host")
 	-theme string
 		<name> the display theme to use ('light' or 'dark')
-        (default "light")
+		(default "dark")
 	-ua string
 		<userName> (optional) user add: add a username to the password file
 	-uc string
 		<userName> (optional) user check: check a username in the password file
 	-ud string
 		<userName> (optional) user delete: remove a username from the password file
 	-uf string
 		<fileName> (optional) user passwords file storing user/passwords for BasicAuth
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/Nele/pwaccess.db")
 	-ul
 		(optional) user list: show all users in the password file -uu string
 		<userName> (optional) user update: update a username in the password file

 	Most options can be set in an INI file to keep the command-line short ;-)

 	$ _

 However, to just run the program you'll usually don't need any of those options to input on the commandline.
 There is an INI file called `nele.ini` coming with the package, where you can store the most common settings:

 	$ cat nele.ini
 	# Default configuration file

 	[Default]

 	# Name of this Blog (shown on every page).
 	blogname = "Meine Güte, was für'n Blah!"

 	# path-/filename of the TLS certificate's private key to enable
 	# TLS/HTTPS (if empty standard HTTP is used).
 	# NOTE: A relative path/name will be combined with `datadir` (below).
 	certKey = ./certs/server.key

 	# path-/filename of TLS (server) certificate to enable TLS/HTTPS
 	# (if empty standard HTTP is used).
 	# NOTE: A relative path/name will be combined with `datadir` (below).
 	certPem = ./certs/server.pem

 	# The directory root for the "css", "fonts", "img", "postings",
 	# "static", and "views" sub-directories.
 	# NOTE: This should be an _absolute_ path name.
 	datadir = ./

 	# Use gzip compression for server responses.
 	gzip = true

 	# The file to store #hashtags and @mentions.
 	# NOTE: A relative path/name will be combined with `datadir` (above).
 	hashfile = ./hashfile.db

 	# The default UI language to use ("de" or "en").
 	lang = de

 	# The host's IP number to listen at.
 	listen = 127.0.0.1

+	# Whether or not log a stack trace for recovered runtime errors.
+	# NOTE: This is merely a debugging aid and should normally be `false`.
+	logStack = true

 	# The IP port to listen to.
 	port = 8181

 	# Name of the optional logfile to write to.
 	# NOTE: A relative path/name will be combined with `datadir` (above).
 	logfile = /dev/stdout

 	# Accepted size of uploaded files.
 	maxfilesize = 10MB

 	# Password file for HTTP Basic Authentication.
 	# NOTE: a relative path/name will be combined with `datadir` (above).
 	passfile = ./pwaccess.db

 	# Name of host/domain to secure by BasicAuth.
 	realm = "This Host"

 	# Web/display theme ("dark" or "light").
-        theme = light
+	theme = dark

 	# _EoF_
 	$ _

-The program, when started, will first look for the INI file in the current directory and only then parse the commandline arguments; in other words: commandline arguments take precedence over INI entries.
+The program, when started, will first look for the INI file in five different places:

-The meaning of the different configuration options should be self-explanatory.
+1. in your (i.e. the current user's) directory (`./nele.ini`),
+2. in the computer's main config directory (`/etc/nele.ini"`),
+3. in the current user's home directory (e.g. `$HOME/.nele.ini`),
+4. in the current user's configuration directory (e.g. `$HOME/.config/nele.ini`),
+5. in the `-ini <filename>` commandline option (if given).

+All these files (_if they exist_) are read in the given order at startup before finally parsing the commandline options shown earlier.
-But let's look at some of the commandline options more closely.
+So each step overwrites the previous one, the commandline options having the highest priority. – But let's look at some of the commandline options more closely.

 ### Commandline postings